 In Azure, create two VMs (see Cloud Connector system requirements).
 Join those machines to the domain.

 From the Citrix Cloud console, install a Cloud Connector on each VM.
 Make sure the Cloud Connectors are in the same resource location that was created earlier.
 Follow the guidance in:

-From the Citrix Virtual Apps and Desktops Standard for Azure Manage console, repeat the catalog creation process.
+From the Manage > Quick Deploy dashboard in the service, repeat the catalog creation process.
 When the catalog is created, it uses the resource location and Cloud Connectors you created in the preceding steps.